simonbray/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 ### Generate the FFT automatically

-Particle Mesh Ewald(PME) summation is the method being used to calculate long-range interactions in this system.
-To improve the computational time a Fast Fourier Transform(FFT) is used.
-A detailed discussion of FFT will not be presented here, there are many articles on the work try out [Wikipedia](https://en.wikipedia.org/wiki/Ewald_summation) and [Ewald summation techniques in perspective: a survey](https://doi.org/10.1016/0010-4655(96)00016-1).
+Particle Mesh  (PME) summation is the method being used to calculate long-range interactions in this system.
+To improve the computational time a Fast Fourier Transform (FFT) is used.
+A detailed discussion of FFT will not be presented here; there are many articles on the subject.
+Try [Wikipedia](https://en.wikipedia.org/wiki/Ewald_summation) and [Ewald summation techniques in perspective: a survey](https://doi.org/10.1016/0010-4655(96)00016-1).
 ![Snapshot of CHARMM-GUI FFT section](images/charmmgui-fft.png "Setting up a FFT in CHARMM-GUI")

 ### Download the output